Q: Why bother to apply to the College of Europe given Brexit?

 A: The Scottish Government offers up to 3 scholarships for applicants based in Scotland.
-Brunat offers scholarships (tuition fees only) to students who are accepted by the College but not able to raise their own funds.
-The College at Natolin offers a few Geremek scholarships to students with a historian background and planned dissertation topic.
-The College offers European Neighbourhood Policy scholarships to candidates who indicate that they have a plausible ENP-focused dissertation topic.
+Brunat offers scholarships (tuition fees only) to students who are accepted by the College but are not able to raise their own funds.
+The College’s campus in Natolin offers a few Geremek scholarships to students with a historian background and planned dissertation topic.
+The College also offers European Neighbourhood Policy scholarships to candidates who indicate that they have a plausible ENP-focused dissertation topic.

 Q: Why study European law?